 (2) The Commissioner may sell or otherwise dispose of a confiscated vehicle, an uncollected vehicle or an item.

-(3) The Commissioner is not to sell or otherwise dispose of a confiscated vehicle, an uncollected vehicle or an item unless —

-(a) any appeal against the conviction for an offence in respect of which the vehicle was impounded or confiscated is determined; and

-(b) any appeal against an impounding or confiscation order in respect of the vehicle is determined.
+(3) The Commissioner is not to sell or otherwise dispose of a confiscated vehicle or an item unless any appeal against an impounding or confiscation order in respect of the vehicle is determined.

 (4) The Commissioner is not to sell or otherwise dispose of an uncollected vehicle or an item unless —

 (a) each responsible person is given at least 14 days’ written notice of the Commissioner’s intention to sell or dispose of the vehicle or item; and

-(b) a notice of the intention to sell or dispose of the vehicle or item is published, at least 14 days before the proposed sale or disposal, in a newspaper having State-wide circulation; and
+[(b) deleted]

 (c) in the case of an item, reasonable steps have been taken to return the item to its owner; and

 (d) any proceedings under subsection (5) or (6) in relation to the vehicle or item and any appeal in respect of those proceedings are determined.